 Very few churches reach younger families without a strong preschool ministry.
 Here are nine practical ways to expand the number of preschool children coming to your church.
-Click here to add your own suggestions to our list.
+Don’t miss our free printable preschool Bible lessons and preschool coloring pages.

 1. Do it well.
 It will be virtually impossible to grow your preschool ministry if you are doing it halfway.
 Evaluate, identify challenges, and then get busy with improvements.
 You can’t totally fix anything overnight, but any step forward is a good thing.